Plastic Treasure

 Kid Jockeys

 (click on the picture to see more images) Indonesia, Sumbawa Island.
 Once a game between neighbors to celebrate a good harvest, horse racing in Sumbawa was transformed into a spectator sport by the Dutch in the 20th century to entertain officials and nobility.
 The unique features of Sumbawa racing, are the notoriously small horses and the fearless child jockeys, aged 5-10, who mount bareback, barefoot and with little protective gear.
 Today, Maen Jaran takes place during every important festival and holiday throughout the year at racetracks across the island and remains a favorite pastime Sumbawans.
-The series has been awarded 1st prize at World Press Photo 2018 in the Sports Stories category.

 Crystal Palace

 (click on the picture to see more images) The Val Saint Lambert Crystal Works established in 1826 remains the crowning jewel of Belgian heritage.
 Master craftsmen and crystal among the clearest in the world have brought renowned international acclaim to the glassworks company from the industrial region of Liège that employed up to 5 000 workers by 1900.
-For centuries, goods primarily moved from East to West along the Silk and Spice routes.
-By the 19th century, Maharajahs, Nizams, Nawabs, and other members of Indian aristocracy with a taste for opulence, were turning to Europe to procure the most lavish items their disposable incomes could buy.
-Belgium's Val Saint Lambert, eager to export its savoir-faire, answered the call with panache offering made-to-order crystal chandeliers and other objects which soon adorned palaces, homes, mosques, synagogues and shrines throughout India.
-This is the exclusive, untold story of a year-long journey in search of VSL crystal across India.
-Published in National Geographic Holland/Belgium edition.

 Living for Death

-(click on the picture to see more images) In Toraja, Indonesia, the rituals associated with death are complex and expensive.
-Therefore, when a person dies, it can take weeks, months even years for the family to organize the funeral.
 In the region of Pangala, the Ma' Nene, or cleaning of the corpses, ceremony takes place after the rice harvest.
 Coffins are removed from their burial sites and opened.
 The mummies are cleaned, dried in the sun and given a change of clothes.
 Expressions of sadness are mixed with the overall happy atmosphere surrounding these moments of bonding with loved ones and honoring ancestors.
+The series has won Finalist in Siena, 1st place and Photographer of The Year at TPOTY, 1st Place at Felix Schoeller,

 Kushti

 (click on the picture to see more images) Kushti is the traditional form of Indian wrestling.
 Practiced in an Akhara, the wrestlers, under the supervision of a guru, dedicate their bodies and minds to Kushti on average for 6 to 36 months.
 It is a way of life and a spartan existence that requires rigorous discipline.
 Experienced wrestlers set the example and transmit their skills in the pit and in the community to the younger boys (7-8 years old) and new recruits, whereby promoting camaraderie, solidarity and fraternity.
-Published in National Geographic Traveler France.

 Who will save the Rohingyas?